GuLinux/Pandorica/README.md

 On a typical Ubuntu machine you need to do the following:

-`sudo apt-get install build-essential cmake yasm` (compilers and tools) `sudo apt-get install git` (required if you want to clone the git repository) `sudo apt-get install libpng12-dev zlib1g-dev libjpeg8-dev libgraphicsmagick++1-dev libboost1.55-all-dev libwt-dev libwtdbo-dev`
+ * `sudo apt-get install build-essential cmake yasm` (compilers and tools)
+ * `sudo apt-get install git` (required if you want to clone the git repository)
+ * `sudo apt-get install libpng12-dev zlib1g-dev libjpeg8-dev libgraphicsmagick++1-dev libboost1.55-all-dev libwt-dev libwtdbo-dev`

+at least one of

+ * `sudo apt-get install libwtdbosqlite-dev`
+ * `sudo apt-get install libwtdbopostgres-dev`

+ Optionally, to have Qt integration (system tray icon plus other improvements), install one of these:
+ * `sudo apt-get install libqt4-dev`
+ * `sudo apt-get install qtbase5-dev`

 ### Database ###
 At least one of